LangeTo/calculations-pico/README.md

 - Display table with mean and SD of the currently shown groups in the violin plots of the number of couplexes.

 #### sooner or later
+- Implement panel for preparatory calculations for experimental procedure and then generate a .pdf output with the instructions.
+However, markdown to pdf is not yet available for pyhton [or at least I couldn't come up with a solution](https://forum.posit.co/t/shiny-for-python-downloadable-report/181461).
+Thus, this might necessitate the usage of ```R``` or ```reticulate``` or this will simply become a separate app.
 - ```cluster_calculation.py``` still runs with ```pandas```, while the rest runs with ```polars```.
 This necessiates the conversion of dataframe types at some points.
 Harmonize this issue by consistently using ```polars```.
 - Enable upload of multiple files and their processing.
 - Enable upload of files from other dPCR systems such as naica from Stilla.
-- Enable custom clustering (or thresholding) for very raw data to generate suitable 2-dimensional dPCR data from monochrom multiplexing.
+- Enable custom clustering (or thresholding) for very raw data to generate suitable 2-dimensional dPCR data from monochrom multiplexing, for instance, by implementing interactive plots with ```plotly``` and lasso-selection or by using [```ddPCRclust``` package](https://github.com/bgbrink/ddPCRclust), which is ```R``` based.
 - Enable absolute quantification based on the couplex counts.
 However, under saturated conditions the couplex concentration equals the antigen concentration ([Gross *et al.* 2024](https://www.biorxiv.org/content/10.1101/2024.03.19.585761v2))